emanuelcop3/emanuelcop3/README.md

 - Real-Time Monitoring
 - Intelligent Automation

-Our mission is to modernize industrial maritime operations by increasing:
+Our mission is to modernize industrial maritime operations through data, automation, and AI-driven decision-making.

-✅ Operational efficiency
-✅ Offshore safety
-✅ Navigation intelligence
-✅ Fleet performance
-✅ Sustainability & ESG performance
-✅ Predictive operational capabilities

 ---